lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/alpha_centauri.md

 ### JupyterHub

-[JupyterHub](../access/jupyterhub.md) can be used to run Jupyter notebooks on Alphacentauri sub-cluster.
-As a starting configuration a "GPU (NVIDIA Ampere A100)" preset can be used in the advanced form.
+[JupyterHub](../access/jupyterhub.md) can be used to run Jupyter notebooks on AlphaCentauri sub-cluster.
+As a starting configuration, a "GPU (NVIDIA Ampere A100)" preset can be used in the advanced form.
 In order to use latest software, it is recommended to choose `fosscuda-2020b` as a standard environment.
 Already installed modules from `modenv/hiera` can be pre-loaded in "Preload modules (modules load):" field.